Important Terms for Louvers and Dampers

 Duct velocity is the velocity of air flowing through a duct, typically measured in feet per minute (FPM).
 Your project will have different velocity requirements for different ducts, depending on where they are in the system and their intended purpose.
 Increase the speed of the system’s fans to increase duct velocity.
 However, excessive static pressure will make it difficult to achieve the desired duct velocity.

-A good rule of thumb is to keep ducts clear of unnecessary obstructions, so that increases in duct velocity will require less power.
+Keep ducts clear of unnecessary obstructions, so that increases in duct velocity will require less power.
 Make sure the dampers in your duct can operate by comparing the duct’s velocity with the damper’s max face velocity.

 Face Velocity